 - Total Metals to measure the amount of dissolved metals in water

-Swimming Pools & Spas: These guidelines are designed to give general information about regulations for open water swimming.
-This includes lakes, rivers etc. Different recommendations exist for swimming pools & spas – please refer to separate guidelines for these.
+Swimming Pools & Spas: These guidelines are designed to give general information about regulations for open water swimming, this includes lakes, rivers etc. Different recommendations exist for swimming pools & spas – please refer to separate guidelines for these.
 Click here for our wide range of test strips for Pools & Spas.
 The iDip photometer Pool & Spa is ideal for regular testing of public pools and commcercial use.
+For more information about how to look after your hot tub safely and test the water regularly, click here.

 Further Free Resources: